clearlinux/clear-linux-documentation/source/tutorials/web-server-install/web-server-install.rst

    sudo swupd bundle-add web-server-basic

-To start the Apache service, enter the following command:
+To start the Apache service, enter the following commands:

 .. code-block:: console

-   sudo apachectl start
+   sudo systemctl enable httpd.service sudo systemctl start httpd.service

 To verify that the Apache server application is running, go to your web browser and navigate to: http://localhost